 The Dow Jones Industrial Average recently experienced the largest single-day drop in history, but it bounced back relatively quickly.
 Ever since then, the markets have been swinging up and down so much that some economists have wondered whether a recession is on the horizon.
+But are you protecting your retirement?

 For the average American who’s saving for retirement, this economic news probably sounds terrifying.
 Saving for retirement is hard enough, now we have to deal with crazy market fluctuations, too?
 Fortunately, there are several ways you can protect your retirement nest egg in the midst of a volatile economy.